Is God Interested in the Work We Do?

 We also know from the Bible that God thought about us and planned us as individuals even before he made the world.

-A number of places in the Bible, in both the New Testament and the Old, it is revealed to us that when God made us he instilled in us certain gifts and abilities that we can use while we are on this earth.
+A number of places in the Bible, in both the New Testament and the Old, it is revealed that when God made us, he instilled in us certain gifts and abilities that we can use while we are on this earth.

-Furthermore, there is some expectation that we should use them and not neglect them.
+Furthermore, there is some expectation that we should use them and not neglect them (how would you feel if you gave someone a beautiful gift but they never opened it nor used it).

 I guess it makes sense if we consider the God of creation making this world and all humans in it that He would have some sort of purpose for us and that he would equip those who he has made to enjoy life and find fulfillment in the one thing that they spend most of their waking hours doing.